 Volunteer as a Voice for Children

 We believe every abused and neglected child under the jurisdiction of Sarpy County’s Juvenile Court deserves a CASA worker to advocate for them.
 For that to be possible, we need more CASAs!
-Please consider whether becoming a CASA would be right for you.
+Please consider volunteering as a Sarpy CASA.

 A CASA is a screened, trained, unpaid volunteer appointed by a judge to advocate for a child or family of children.
 The CASA investigates the situation, facilitates communication between individuals involved in the child’s case, makes recommendations to the judge regarding the best interests of the child, and monitors the child’s health and well-being until the child finds a safe and permanent home.
 Essentially, the CASA serves as a support for the juvenile court by acting as a researcher, monitor, and child advocate.